SailinaC/Embedding_level_PEFT_alternative_to_LoRA/README.md

 # Investigating Embedding-Level Parameter-Efficient Fine-Tuning as an Alternative to LoRA

-This repository contains the codebase for my Bachelor's thesis in Artificial Intelligence at the University of Milano-Bicocca.
+This repository contains the codebase for my Bachelor's thesis in Artificial Intelligence at the University of Milan.
 The project investigates a highly constrained Parameter-Efficient Fine-Tuning (PEFT) method—specifically, an embedding-level "gradient masking" technique—as an alternative to Low-Rank Adaptation (LoRA) for Information Retrieval (IR) tasks.

 ## Overview